pgxn/docker-pgxn-tools/README.md

 *   [`pgxn-bundle`]: Validates the PGXN META.json file and bundles up a release
 *   [`pgxn-release`]: Release to PGXN

-The image is based on the Debian Buster Slim image, and uses the [PostgreSQL Apt] repository to install PostgreSQL, supporting versions [back to 8.2], as well as the latest prerelease version.
+The image is based on the Debian Bookworm Slim image, and uses the [PostgreSQL Apt] repository to install PostgreSQL, supporting versions [back to 8.2], as well as the latest prerelease version.